awsdocs/aws-kms-developer-guide/doc_source/services-ebs.md

 ## Using CMKs and data keys<a name="ebs-cmk"></a>

 When you [create an encrypted Amazon EBS volume](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-creating-volume.html), you specify an AWS KMS customer master key \(CMK\)\.
-By default, Amazon EBS uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon EBS in your account\.
-However, you can specify a [customer managed CMK](concepts.md#customer-cmk)\.
+By default, Amazon EBS uses the [AWS managed CMK](concepts.md#aws-managed-cmk) for Amazon EBS in your account \(`aws/ebs`\)\.
+However, you can specify a [customer managed CMK](concepts.md#customer-cmk) that you create and manage\.

+To use a customer managed CMK, you must give Amazon EBS permission to use the CMK on your behalf\.
+For a list of required permissions, see **Permissions for IAM users** in the [Amazon EC2 User Guide for Linux Instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#ebs-encryption-permissions) or [Amazon EC2 User Guide for Windows Instances](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/EBSEncryption.html#ebs-encryption-permissions)\.

 **Important**
 Amazon EBS supports only [symmetric CMKs](symm-asymm-concepts.md#symmetric-cmks)\.
 You cannot use an [asymmetric CMK](symm-asymm-concepts.md#asymmetric-cmks) to encrypt an Amazon EBS volume\.
 For help determining whether a CMK is symmetric or asymmetric, see [Identifying symmetric and asymmetric CMKs](find-symm-asymm.md)\.